Texas woman gets life sentence in deaths of 2 carnival vendors found dead in Arkansas

 Younger was one of four people convicted for their roles in the couple's deaths in July 2018.
 Investigators said one of the suspects ordered others to kill the Carpenters as part of an initiation rite into a "carnival mafia," which didn't exist.

-The Carpenters were killed after working at the Barton County Fair.
-Their bodies were found in a national forest near Van Buren.

-Younger was also sentenced to just over 20 years for conspiracy to commit murder, solicitation to commit murder and theft.
+Younger also was sentenced to just more than 20 years for conspiracy to commit murder, solicitation to commit murder and theft.
 The sentences will be served consecutively.

 Rusty Frasier, 37, of Aransas Pass, Texas, was sentenced last year to life without parole for 50 years on each of two counts of first-degree murder.